Responsible use of personal data

 Participants in the Blockchain who decide to submit data for validation by minors are considered to be data controllers.

-When a group of bodies decide to implement a processing operation on a Blockchain for a common purpose, all participants may be considered to have joint responsibility; except for designating the participant who makes decisions for the group as data controller.2.
+When a group of bodies decides to implement a processing operation on a Blockchain for a common purpose, all participants may be considered to have joint responsibility; except for designating the participant who makes decisions for the group as data controller.2.
 SUBCONTRACTORS

-In a Blockchain, the processor within the meaning of the DPMR or the General Data Protection Regulation effective in the European Union, may be the developer of the "smart contract" or the minors who validate the recording of data in a Blockchain.
+In a Blockchain, the processor within the meaning of the DPMR or the General Data Protection Regulation effective in the European Union may be the developer of the "smart contract" or the minors who validate the recording of data in a Blockchain.

 Minimize risks with a treatment based on the Blockchain

 Any transaction on the chain of blocks involves:

 - sending to all minors in the Blockchain a request to validate a transaction;

 - updating the Blockchain by adding the new block in the chain of blocks to all participants.